SlippingGitty/quickmenu/README.md

 # Quick Menu

-###### This is a fork of fedoramenu (Fork of Big Sur Menu by fausto) that scrubs references of Fedora by replacing the icon with the GNOME logo.
+###### This is a fork of fedoramenu (which is a fork of Big Sur Menu by fausto) that scrubs references of Fedora by replacing the icon with the GNOME logo.

 QuickMenu is a panel applet similar to the Apple menu found on macOS.
 This is an extension for the GNOME Desktop.